bikeshaving/crank/docs/WIP.md

 ```

 ## Components
-So far, we’ve only rendered intrinsic elements directly, but eventually, we will want to group parts of this element tree into reusable “components.”
+So far, we’ve only rendered intrinsic elements directly, but eventually, we’ll want to group parts of this element tree into reusable “components.”
 In Crank, all components are functions which take props and produce elements; there is no class-based interface.
-These functions are called by referencing them as the tags of elements which are then rendered.
+These functions are called by creating elements with the functions as tags.

-### Function Components
+### Basic Components
 ```js
 function Greeting ({name}) {
   return <div>Hello, {name}</div>;